 Debts can be aggravating at times.
 It makes it difficult to sleep soundly at night or simply have peace of mind.
-If you are currently considering filing Chapter 13 bankruptcy, try discussing your case with us via free consultation and let us know what the best choices are for you depending on your situation.
+If you are currently considering filing Chapter 13 bankruptcy, try discussing your case with us via free case evaluation and let us know what the best choices are for you depending on your situation.

 Why do I need a Bankruptcy Attorney in Oregon?

 Your choice of counsel is critical if your finances are at stake.
 While there are many lawyers who specialize in and understand the bankruptcy procedure, picking the best one should still be considered.
 Your financial future is dependent on the outcome of the bankruptcy petition.

 As one of the finest ranked bankruptcy lawyers in Portland, Oregon, Michael D. O’Brien and Theodore J. Piteo guarantee that you will not be lost throughout your case.
 Michael D. O’Brien is committed to understanding his clients’ desires and providing the finest legal strategies to achieve them.
 Theodore J. Piteo is also involved in the community, serving on the Local Rules Committee and at the Legal Aid Society of Oregon’s Bankruptcy Clinic.